2024-08-23 Weekly Update - More math proofs, LeetCode, DuckDB, and networking

 This week I started putting more time into networking and exploring job opportunities.
 In particular going to in-person events and sending out more applications.

 I went to two in-person events last week.
-The first was the monthly meetup of the Chicago AI Tinkerers (opens in a new tab).
+The first was the monthly meetup of the Chicago AI Tinkerers.
 This was an awesome event hosted by Drive Capital.
 I saw some cool demos and made a couple of great connections.
-The second was a meta-meetup of tech organizations at mHUB (opens in a new tab), one of our local hard-tech innovation spaces.
+The second was a meta-meetup of tech organizations at mHUB, one of our local hard-tech innovation spaces.
 This was organized around the DNC convention happening downtown and was intended to be a showcase of the Chicago hard tech ecosystem.
 I got to meet companies working on sharing commercial import/export data, infrastructure for recycling, energy optimization platforms, and even other hard-tech incubators.
-I also met one of my "neighbors" in my coworking space and got to learn about what they're working on.
+I also met one of my “neighbors” in my coworking space and got to learn about what they’re working on.

 Lastly, after talking to so many folks over the last few weeks, I finally feel like I’m at a point where I’m ready to start sending out general applications to job openings.
 I think my ideal job still rhymes with “I’ll know it when I see it”, but I feel like I’ll be able to spot it and jump on it.